ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 | `description` | `string` | Text | yes | A description of the current status/situation of the issue |
 | `severity ` | `string` | Must be one of: `critical`, `important`, `info` | yes | The level of severity |

-Authorization: user must be authenticated and have access to each company from the submitted category ids.

 Sample response:
 ```json